cdapio/cdap/README.rst

 applications.

 Developers can build and test their applications end-to-end in a full-stack, single-node installation.
-CDAP can be run either as a Local Sandbox, deployed within the Enterprise or hosted in the Cloud.
+CDAP can be run either as a Local Sandbox, deployed within the Enterprise on-premises or hosted in the Cloud.

 For more information, see our collection of `Developers' Manual and other documentation
 <http://docs.cask.co/cdap/current/en/developers-manual/index.html>`__.